 In spite of the many hurdles, the amazing power of God’s Word is clearly evident in China, and the number of Christians in China is growing rapidly.
 In many parts of China, however, there are not nearly enough trained pastors and lay leaders to adequately shepherd and disciple these new believers, which can lead to the spread of false teachings and even the formation of cults.

-In an effort to respond to the human needs associated with the rapid changes in China, LCMS World Mission also partners with various relief organizations, including Lutheran Social Services in Hong Kong and Concordia Welfare and Education Foundation (CWEF), a Hong Kong-based non-governmental organization.
+In an effort to respond to the human needs associated with the rapid changes in China, the LCMS also partners with various relief organizations, including Lutheran Social Services in Hong Kong and Concordia Welfare and Education Foundation (CWEF), a Hong Kong-based non-governmental organization.
 CWEF coordinates and administers a myriad of human care and education projects in China, including scholarships, clean water projects, micro-credit loan programs and English-as-a-Foreign-Language workshops.

-LCMS World Mission has also been integrally involved in the founding and development of Concordia International School Shanghai (CISS), which provides quality education (preschool through high school) to Shanghai’s rapidly increasing expatriate population and equips its students for serving others in China and around the world.
+The LCMS has also been integrally involved in the founding and development of Concordia International School Shanghai (CISS), which provides quality education (preschool through high school) to Shanghai’s rapidly increasing expatriate population and equips its students for serving others in China and around the world.
 CISS celebrated their 10th anniversary during the 2008-2009 school year.
 With a current enrollment of more than 1,000 students, the school has rapidly grown into a world-class institution with a distinct Christian atmosphere, providing wonderful opportunities for service in the greater Shanghai community and beyond.